RadeonOpenCompute/ROCm_Documentation/CMake/UsingCMakewithAMDROCm.rst

 Using CMake with AMD ROCm
 ===========================

-Most components in AMD ROCm support CMake out-of-the-box and do not require any special Find modules.
+Most components in AMD ROCm support CMake 3.5 or higher out-of-the-box and do not require any special Find modules.
 A Find module is often used by downstream to find the files by guessing locations of files with platform-specific hints.
 Typically, the Find module is required when the